RonMercier/advanced-keylogger/README.md

 * pillow
 * sounddevice

-Once we have imported all modules, we exit out all of the settings windows and wait a few minutes for each package to install.
+Once you have imported all modules, you exit out all of the settings windows and wait a few minutes for each package to install.

-We have successfully installed Python, PyCharm, and all required modules.
+You have successfully installed Python, PyCharm, and all required modules.

 ## CREATING FILES AND APPENDING TO FILES

-**We will be appending data to files for multiple parts of the keylogger.
-Before we append data to files, we must first create variables with the proper extensions.
-Here are the variables we will need with the proper extensions.**
+**You will be appending data to files for multiple parts of the keylogger.
+Before you append data to files, you must first create variables with the proper extensions.
+Here are the variables you will need with the proper extensions.**

 system_information = "system.txt"
 audio_information = "audio.wav"